alan-turing-institute/AutSPACEs/00-project-documentation/platform-design/MVP-requirements-list.md

 ### Sign-up flow resources

-* Fujitsu have created an integration with the Open Humans signup process which collects email and password for login purposes
 * Gov.uk has open source code freely available for individual, well-evidenced and user-tested components that could be used for the sign-up flow

 ![](https://i.imgur.com/J6LKVL8.png)